ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 - Business Loan/Business Overdraft/Unsecured Business Loan

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000027_cf7c9f5dd04d8e261887cde38a20b6d8b67af82bcf1f8c567cd498e35ad57c2c.png)
+**Description**: The image is a circular teal icon featuring a white outline drawing of a stack of two paper bills.
+The icon has a white border element that follows its contour, highlighting it from the background.
+The money illustration signifies finance, payment, or currency.

 **Description**: The image depicts a circular teal-colored icon containing a white outline of stacked paper money or bills.
 The white outlines suggest the depiction of currency, with a distinct central circle visible on the top bill.
 The teal circle is slightly blurred and is accented by two curved white lines to the upper left and right.